 \section{Dynamics of individual robots}

-To engineer collective behavior of robotic swarms or study their physics, one needs a knowledge of the parameters corresponding to individual robots.
-To this end, we perform a detailed characterization of individual Swarmodroids addressing their angular (for Type-I) and linear (for Type-II) velocities, vibration spectra, and the evolution of these parameters upon changing the PWM rate.
+To engineer the collective behavior of robotic swarms or study their physics, one needs to have knowledge of the parameters corresponding to individual robots.
+To this end, we performed a detailed characterization of individual Swarmodroids addressing their angular (for Type-I) and linear (for Type-II) velocities, vibration spectra, and evolution of these parameters upon changing the PWM duty cycle.

-To measure the vibration spectra of robots, we use IMVVP-4200 accelerometer working at the sampling frequency $f_{\rm s}=10$~kHz.
-To guarantee a reliable fastening, the accelerometer is screwed to a modified cap incorporating an accelerometer-shaped hole.
-During the vibration measurements, Swarmodroids are attached to the table with the help of two-sided adhesive tape to limit the magnitude of their oscillations and enhance the quality of measurements.
-We obtain time series of the vibration amplitude with the help of LabVIEW software package.
-Then, we apply Fourier transform to process the extracted time series and evaluate a vibration spectrum of each robot.
+To measure the vibration spectra of robots, we use an IMVVP-4200 accelerometer working at the sampling frequency $f_{\rm s}=10$~kHz.
+To ensure a rigid connection, the accelerometer is fastened to a modified cap with a hole having the same shape as the accelerometer.
+During vibration frequency measurements, Swarmodroids are attached to the table with the help of two-sided adhesive tape to limit the magnitude of their oscillations and improve the quality of the measurements.
+We obtain the vibration amplitude sampled over time using the LabVIEW software package.
+Then, we apply the Fourier transform to process the extracted time series and evaluate the vibration spectrum of each robot.

-Figure~\ref{fig:Individual_dynamics}(a) demonstrates vibration spectra of four different Type-I Swarmodroids, all working at ${\rm PWM}=20\%$.
-The spectra feature the presence of a pronounced peak corresponding to the main mode with a frequency around $f_{0} \approx 250$~Hz for ${\rm PWM}=20\%$ surrounded by much lower peaks of other modes.
-It is seen that the main frequency $f_{0}$ remains nearly the same for all considered robots, while the structure of other peaks may considerably fluctuate.
-Figure~\ref{fig:Individual_dynamics}(b) demonstrates such spectra for a single Type-I Swarmodroid working at different PWM rates from $10\%$ to $50\%$, respectively.
-When PWM is increased, the frequency of this main mode shifts linearly from $f_{0} \approx 180$~Hz for ${\rm PWM}=10\%$ towards higher values, up to $f_{0} \approx 385$~Hz for ${\rm PWM}=50\%$.
-Thus, the swarm can be approximately described with a single characteristic vibration frequency $f_{0}$, which linearly depends on the PWM rate.
+Figure~\ref{fig:Individual_dynamics}(a) demonstrates the vibration spectra of four different Type-I Swarmodroids, all working at $\mathrm{PWM}=20\%$.
+The spectra feature the presence of a pronounced peak corresponding to the main mode with a frequency around $f_{0} \approx 250$~Hz for $\mathrm{PWM}=20\%$ surrounded by significantly lower peaks of other modes.
+The main frequency $f_{0}$ remains nearly the same for all the robots considered, while the structure of the other peaks may fluctuate considerably.
+Figure~\ref{fig:Individual_dynamics}(b) demonstrates such spectra for a single Type-I Swarmodroid working at different PWM duty cycles from $10\%$ to $50\%$, respectively.
+When the PWM duty cycle is increased, the frequency of this main mode changes linearly from $f_{0} \approx 180$~Hz for $\mathrm{PWM}=10\%$ to higher values, up to $f_{0} \approx 385$~Hz for $\mathrm{PWM}=50\%$.
+Thus, the swarm can be approximately described with a single characteristic vibration frequency $f_{0}$, which depends linearly on the PWM duty cycle.